 You.
 Such a seemingly simple word packs an incredible punch, as it centers your web copy around them.
 Coupled with customer-oriented web content, using “you” in your copy is a proven strategy for engaging the prospect and improving conversions.

-As discussed in last week’s video blog, the use of “power words” long precedes online writing as an “old school” strategy of direct response copywriters to improve conversions.
+As discussed in another post, the use of “power words” long precedes online writing as an “old school” strategy of direct response copywriters to improve conversions.

 These power words have been tested throughout “copywriting time” and have been found to increase conversions because they help to elicit an emotional response from the reader.

 are among the longstanding favorites.
 So strategically placing these power words within your copy can help boost your conversions and engage your customers.

 But there is one power word that trumps them all…

 Yes, you.
 Using the word “you” in your content is really powerful and incredibly important, because…(drumroll, please)…